 Take advantage of anonymity.
 Try things you wouldn’t dare do if you had a stadium full of fans (and critics).

 And don’t forget to give yourself lots of grace.
 Forgive yourself when you create something horrendous (because you might).
 Laugh at yourself.
 This is all part of the process.
 It’s called “practice” for a reason.

 See it for what it is, and embrace this time of not-good-enough to get better.

 You’re not a creative because of the accolades you get.
 You’re a creative because you love to create.
 So do what you love, what you were made to do, and try to do it well.

 But whatever you do, don’t wait.
 Don’t hold your work back from the world.
 If you keep shipping, if you keep creating and sharing what you’ve made, it will get better — I promise.

 Be kind to yourself.

-Stop tearing yourself a new one every time you listen to your demo.
+Stop tearing yourself a new one every time you listen to that demo.
 Stop beating yourself up in front of an audience before you speak.
 Stop apologizing at the beginning of every blog post.

-We didn’t pay (our money, time or attention) to hear your self-effacing remarks.
+We didn’t pay (our money, time, or attention) to hear your self-effacing remarks.
 They aren’t causing us to admire you or even pity you.
 They just make us want to leave.

 How do you deal with this feeling of being not good enough?
 Share in the comments.